dotnet/docs-maui/docs/fundamentals/single-project.md

 ### Raw assets

-Raw asset files, such as HTML, JSON, and videos, can be added to your app project by dragging them into the _Resources_ folder of your project (or a sub-folder, such as _Resources\Raw_), and setting their build action to `MauiAsset` in the **Properties** window.
+A raw asset file, such as HTML, JSON, and video, can be added to your app project by dragging it into the *Resources\Raw* folder of your project, where its build action will automatically be set to **MauiAsset**.
 This creates a corresponding entry per asset in your project file:

 ```xml
 <MauiAsset Include="Resources\Raw\index.html" />